fruchti/leshy/README.md

 As a matter of debugging, only text messages via semihosting are implemented so far.
 These are displayed in OpenOCD.
 See the `debug-print` example for details.
+Apart from that, of course `arm-none-eabi-gdb` or a complete IDE can be used.